 Passwords present a significant challenge in the cybersecurity landscape today.
-While they are widely reviled as the least secure method of protecting accounts and assets, their very ease of use makes it very hard to transition to more secure options.
-WebAuthn provides a easy to use and immensely more secure authentication option then the common password, but making the jump from one to the other is far from easy, both from a technical standpoint to building a smooth user experience.
+While they are widely reviled as the least secure method of protecting accounts and assets, their ease of use makes it very difficult to transition into more secure options.
+WebAuthn provides an easy to use and immensely more secure authentication option than the common password, but making the jump from one to the other is far from easy, both from a technical standpoint but also when building a smooth user experience.

-The Yubico WebAuthn Starter Kit looks to address both of those concerns.
-It provides a working reference to WebAuthn to address technical questions and understanding, de-mystifying the process of connecting a WebAuthn Server to existing frameworks.
-It also provides a working example of a transitory step from usernames and passwords to a truly passwordless and secure experience.
+As such, the Yubico WebAuthn Starter Kit aims to provide a working WebAuthn reference to address technical questions and understanding, and ultimately, demystify the process of connecting a WebAuthn Server to any existing frameworks.
+It even provides a working example of how to implement the transitory step from passwords to a truly passwordless flow.

 WebAuthn and FIDO2 address this in a number of ways.
 First, native support for WebAuthn is present in to a degree across all major operating systems and web browsers - the WebAuthn Stater kit has support for every significantly used combination.
 This allows FIDO2 authentication devices to leverage commonly supported interfaces, such as USB or NFC, to work with systems without requiring users to install software or custom clients.
 Further, mobile devices now can be used as authenticators without additional hardware when accessing services locally.
 With the widespread use of smart phones of both iOS and Android, most people have a FIDO2 authenticator even if they are not aware of it.

 The last major element to overcome is the ease of use of FIDO2 vs passwords.
 Users can be slow to adopt new technology if they are presented with too many options - most people want to have just what is relevant to their needs presented to them.
-The Identity first flows used in the WebAuthn Starter Kit provides a framework for just that.
+The Adaptive Multi-Factor Authentication flows used in the WebAuthn Starter Kit provides a framework for just that.

 Figure 1 - FIDO2 Authenticator flow

-In an identity first flow customized for a specific service, an architect should take into account the following:
+In an Adaptive Multi-Factor Authentication flow customized for a specific service, an architect should take into account the following:

 What is the method used by most accounts to login?